NVIDIA/FasterTransformer/docs/bert_guide.md

 - CMake >= 3.8 for Tensorflow, CMake >= 3.13 for PyTorch
 - CUDA 11.0 or newer version
-- Python 3 is recommended because some features are not supported in python 2
+- Python: Only verify on python 3
 - Tensorflow: Verify on 1.15, 1.13 and 1.14 should work.
 - PyTorch: Verify on 1.8.0, >= 1.5.0 should work.